 Lisa has more than 15 years of experience in theatre marketing and public relations and previously was the Director of Marketing and Public Relations at Shea’s Performing Arts Center.
 Born and raised in Buffalo near the historic Allendale Theatre, she has been working with the local community and media for over 20 years.
 She is excited to work with Kevin Leary, Meg Quinn and the entire team at TOY, focusing on new initiatives while spreading the message of TOY’s mission throughout Western New York and beyond.
 Lisa holds a B.S. in Business with a Concentration in Communications from Ithaca College.
 She is a proud aunt and enjoys spending time with her young nephews.
 Her hobbies include travel photography and Latin ballroom dancing.
 Lisa saw her first musical in the fourth grade at a Buffalo Public School and has been inspired by theatre ever since!

 MICHELLE TSOUKATOS, BOX OFFICE MANAGER

-Michelle has been TOY’s Box Office Manager & School Booking Coordinator since the 2010-2011 season.
+Michelle has been TOY’s Box Office Manager & School Booking Coordinator since the 2012.
 Michelle' holds a B.F.A. in Theatre Production & Design from SUNY Fredonia.
 She most enjoys creating & implementing prosthetic makeup designs and working as or with M.E. & Lighting Crew.
 She has worked as lead scenic painter at The Kavinoky Theatre and in the past at the Buffalo Central Library.
 Michelle' is an avid artist, biker, nature enthusiast & jack of all trades.
 Her favorite shows at TOY have been: FROG & TOAD, ROBIN HOOD, and SLEEPY HOLLOW.